pipelinelabo/datalaiq-wiki/ingesters/sqs.md

 root@gravserver ~ # bash gravwell_sqs.sh
 ```

-If there is no Gravwell indexer on the local machine, the installer will prompt for an Ingest-Secret value and an IP address for an indexer (or a Federator).
-Otherwise, it will pull the appropriate values from the existing Gravwell configuration.
+If there is no DatalaiQ indexer on the local machine, the installer will prompt for an Ingest-Secret value and an IP address for an indexer (or a Federator).
+Otherwise, it will pull the appropriate values from the existing DatalaiQ configuration.
 In any case, review the configuration file in `/opt/gravwell/etc/sqs.conf` after installation.
 A typical configuration will look like:

 ```
 [Global]